danyalette/SVGPathInfo/README.md

 <h4>Accuracy</h4>
 There is approximation involved, as is the nature of dealing with Bézier curves, and of course Javascript does famously imprecise maths.
 However, the result is quite good:
 <img src='SVGPathInfo-asterisk.png' />
-This svg image is the result of generating path strings using SVGPathInfo's various functions, and assigning the resultant strings to the "d" attribute of path elements.
+This image is the result of generating path strings using SVGPathInfo's various functions, and assigning the resultant strings to the "d" attribute of path elements.
 I made the stroke-width of the paths decrease progressively so that all the paths can be seen at once.
 Here is the JS:
 <pre>
 var info = new SVGPathInfo(path1);
 document.getElementById('path2').setAttribute("d", info.getRelativePath());